pkdubey/content_moderation/README.md

 ![Python](https://img.shields.io/badge/Python-3.13+-blue.svg)
 ![Transformers](https://img.shields.io/badge/HuggingFace-Transformers-orange.svg)

+## 📖 Description

+A powerful, AI-driven content moderation system built with Python and Hugging Face Transformers.
+This system leverages both rule-based filtering and machine learning-based classification to automatically detect and block toxic, profane, or politically sensitive content in user-generated text.
+Designed for developers, communities, and organizations that need scalable and customizable content moderation solutions to maintain positive and safe online environments.

 ## 📌 Project Overview

 A sophisticated content moderation system that uses multiple layers of filtering and AI-based classification to detect and filter inappropriate content.
 The system combines: